hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 URLS and view functions, and the Django Test Client
 ---------------------------------------------------

-The FT is telling us that going to the root url (/) produces an error.
+The FT is telling us that going to the root url (/) doesn't have any ``<h1>`` elements in - that's because we haven't created it yet!
 We need to tell Django what kind of web page to return for the root of our site - the home page if you like.

 Django uses a file called ``urls.py``, to route visitors to the python function that will deal with producing a response for them.
 These functions are called `views` in Django terminology, and they live in ``views.py``.

 (*This is essentially an MVC pattern, there's some discussion of it here:* https://docs.djangoproject.com/en/dev/faq/general/#django-appears-to-be-a-mvc-framework-but-you-call-the-controller-the-view-and-the-view-the-template-how-come-you-don-t-use-the-standard-names)

 Let's add a new test to ``tests.py``.
 I'm going to use the Django Test Client, which has some helpful features for testing views.
 More info here:

 https://docs.djangoproject.com/en/1.4/topics/testing/